About

 Filmmaker’s Statement

-Aloha, my name is Steve Sue, producer/writer of “Shaka, A Story of Aloha.”
-My film started as a passing curiosity on where the Shaka gesture came from and what it means.
-One day, a friend mentioned to me that he had relatives in the North Shore Oahu town of La‘ie who knew the story first-hand and that he could introduce me to them.
-I agreed and visited them to hear their story on the origin of the Shaka.
-It turns out that much of their story has been kept a secret, but given their advancing age, they asked me to share their story with the world before it was too late.
+Aloha, Iʻm Steve Sue, producer/writer of “Shaka, A Story of Aloha” a documentary that started as a passing curiosity and became 5-year quest.
+The saga started with a friend mentioned that he had relatives who knew where the Shaka gesture came from and that I should visit them.
+I agreed and made the trip to La’ie, on the North Shore of Oahu.
+It turned out that much of their story has been kept a secret, but given their advancing age, they wanted me to share their story with the world before it was too late.

 In May 2019, I took a film crew to La’ie to capture oral testimony 6 individual Kupuna (elders).
 My only intent at the time was to preserve their oral history and donate the content to a historical archive like the Bishop Museum.
 As part of the packaging process, I wrote a summary of the content which got noticed in a chance meeting with Kamehameha Schools.
 KS said the story needed to be told and that they would fund the project if I agreed to do it.
 I agreed on one condition: that KS provide cultural experts to ensure that the project was accomplished with sensitivity and accuracy.